gnikyt/markdown-cv/index.md

 In everything I code, I believe in following the single-purpose principle.
 Each piece should do one thing and do it well.
 This will lead to a maintainable codebase which is stable and able to grow with you.
 SRP, CQR, DRY, are amoung the many principles I follow to achieve that goal.

 ## Career Experience

+`Dec 2023 - Present`
+**Shopped**, Toronto, Canada

+*Role: CTO*

+Founded in 2023 by three friends with deep roots in the Shopify ecosystem, with 30 years of combined Shopify agency experience.
+Valuing client relationships built on trust and communication, we craft development-focused solutions for anything Shopify... themes, apps, integrations, and consulting.

 `Jan 2014 - Nov 2023`
 **Little Rocket**, Toronto, Canada